ltrgoddard/thesis/temp.markdown

 —, ‘The Middlebrow Muse’, *Essays in Criticism*, 7.2 (April 1957), pp. 208–17

+—, *The Necklace* (Swinford: The Fantasy Press, 1955)

+—, *Relations and Contraries: Poems in Pamphlet No. IX* (Adlington: The Hand and Flower Press, 1951)

 Tompkins, Peter and Christopher Bird, *The Secret Life of Plants* (New
 York: Harper & Row, 1973), p.
 12